camassey/ConferenceClub/README.md

 #Conference Club

-References and exercises for folks who want to get better at speaking / attending conferences - *based on [http://agilecoach.typepad.com/agile-coaching/2014/05/conference-club.html]()*

-For the backlog of things that might be worth reading, check out the [Reading List](ReadingList.md)
+References and exercises for [folks who want to get better at speaking](http://agilecoach.typepad.com/agile-coaching/2014/05/conference-club.html) / attending conferences.
+For the backlog of things that might be worth reading and adding to this page, check out the [Reading List](ReadingList.md).
+And if you want to add something, check out the (pretty light) [contribution guidelines](Contribute.md).

 ##TOPIC:
 Identify topics you are interested in and know something about